Even In ARcadia

 “Guardian angel hacking into my brain cells…”

-This isn’t Leo, and it’s not Sleep.
+This isn’t The Creator, and it’s not Sleep.
 It’s Kali-as-code—dancing through him now, rewiring his instinct, making him ready for what comes next.

 This song—and this crest—mark the point where Vessel isn’t sure who he was, doesn’t quite know who he’s becoming, but knows he can’t stay where he is.
 He’s not ready to trust again.
 Not yet.
 But he’s still moving.